br/build-rvm/README.md

 Build this with a clean VM every time, with a clean root user

-For global installs:
+For global installs from scratch:

-    make global
+    make binary

-For local installs (not tested):
+For global installs from archives:

-    make local
+    make install